rafaelor20/chatbot_qwen/README.md

 1. change in Dockerfile:
    from ```COPY main.py ./```
    to ```COPY main_deepseek.py ./```
-2. Repeat the Text Instructions from Above
+3. repeat the Run Qwen Instructions from Above

 ## Credits
 this tutorial is using the <a href="https://github.com/QwenLM/Qwen" target="_blank">Qwen Large Language Model</a>.